swenson/sublime_whitespace/README.md

 sublime_whitespace
 ==================

-Only trim trailing whitespace on new lines.
+Only trim trailing whitespace on lines that have been edited or are new.

-Or if the file contains my email address.
+If any string from the `trim_if_present` preferences key is present in a file, it will strip all white space instead.
+For example, I have:

+    	"trim_if_present": ["swenson@simple.com", "chris@caswenson.com"],

-The easiest way to install this: go to Tools -> New Plugin, copy the text below into that new plugin, add your email addresses to the `patterns` variable, and save it as whatever you want.
+The easiest way to install this: go to Tools -> New Plugin, copy the text from the Python file into that new plugin and save it as whatever you want.

 License
 -------